Learning Spanish CAN be FUN!

 This game is perfect to review your vocabulary.
 If you want to learn how to write a word, you can have someone dictate the word and you can put it together with the letters, then try to join them in the form of a crossword puzzle.

 This game can be played in two different ways for when you are learning a language.
-First way is for Spanish beginners.
+The first one is for Spanish beginners.
 You can play it the way it is supposed to be played.
 One player draws the word for the rest to guess and you practice your vocabulary.
-The second way is one player reads the category and tries to describe the words, so the rest of the players can guess the words.
+The second way is: One player reads the category and tries to describe the words, so the rest of the players can guess the words.
 This will help you start talking Spanish under pressure, since you have to do this under a minute.

 It is a great way to learn new, real vocabulary and combine it with adjectives that will help you describe and elaborate Spanish phrases.
 This game is recommended for Basic Spanish.
 And it will make the Spanish vocabulary fun to learn!